Detroit Association of Business Economists 2015 Annual Automotive Outlook

 The investment that has taken place so far is likely just the tip of the iceberg in terms of what will be needed to complete a national intelligent transportation system.
 Sweatman argued that if the needed investment is made to complete a national system, it will not only provide an opportunity for the U.S. to lead the world in developing a CV technical knowledge base, it will also lead to the creation of numerous high-tech jobs in Michigan and throughout the country.
 For more information on this topic, follow some of the links provided in this article or on the University of Michigan Transportation Research Institute website.

-Following Dr. Sweatman’s presentation I gave a short summary of the 2014 light vehicle industry.
-Here are some of the highlights.
+Following Dr. Sweatman’s presentation there was a short presentation summarizing the 2014 light vehicle industry.
+Here are some of the highlights from that presentation.
 There were 16.434 million light vehicles sold in the U.S. in 2014 making it the best year the industry had seen since 2006, when 16.504 million light vehicles were sold.
 Although job growth has been good in the auto industry, the pace of growth has slowed in conjunction with the slowing pace of growth in sales.
 As a result, the automotive and parts sector added 41,600 jobs in 2014, down slightly from the peak job growth year of 2012 when the industry added 59,600 jobs.
 Average hourly earnings of automotive manufacturing workers, which were flat for most of the period following the 2008 recession, grew only slightly in 2014, up just 0.5% when adjusting for inflation.
 According to data from J.D.
 Power and Associates, vehicle incentives as a percentage of total vehicle prices rose to 9.1% in 2014, while the average transaction price for a new vehicle grew to an estimated 56.7% of median household income.
 One of the more controversial developments of 2014 was the number of vehicles recalled.
 According to data from the National Highway Traffic Safety Administration, vehicle manufacturers recalled almost 64.0 million vehicles in 2014, the most ever reported.
 And, of course, the biggest story was the reduction in gasoline prices through the year, with the national average for a gallon of regular gasoline falling more than $1.10 from December 2013 to December 2014.
 This resulted in about $600 per year in fuel cost savings for the average driver.
 Looking ahead, there will be 16.9 million and 17.0 million light vehicles sold in the U.S. in 2015 and 2016, respectively, according to the Blue Chip Indicators consensus forecast.
-If you’d like to see more information or to view the entire presentation you may click the DABE Auto Update – January 22, 2015 here.
+If you’d like to see more information or to view the entire presentation you may click here.